dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/72-Feb-2024/ide-git-edit.md

 ---
 title: "Enhancement: Edit in primary git branch in IDE"
-description: "February 2024: Edit directly on your primary git branch and commit those changes to a new branch when ready.
-This was previously a read-only feature."
+description: "February 2024: Edit directly on your primary git branch and create a new branch when ready to commit.
+The primary branch was previously read-only but now allows editing while remaining protected."
 sidebar_label: "Enhancement: Edit primary git branch in IDE"
 sidebar_position: 06
 tags: [Feb-2024]